Entries by Darryl Butler

 Learning Skills Advisor Program

 Since 2018 the Country Universities Centre Far West (CUCFW) has supported over 200 students with free academic skills support through the Learning Skills Advisor (LSA) program.
 The LSA program aims to positively impact student success through personalised, flexible, face-to-face support that builds academic capabilities and confidence.
-Further, in recognition of the isolation and disconnection many […]
+Further, in recognition of the isolation and disconnection many online students feel, the LSA program takes active steps to build a sense of belonging at university, and introduce and connect students to additional support services and resources available in community and from their university.
+In addition, practices have been established to reduce barriers for […]

 Learning to Learn – enabling regional students to succeed in higher education